AA/PPS 02.02.30 - Undergraduate Academic Advising Policy

 evaluating functionality and accuracy of technologies used within the academic advising program on campus;

-new student outreach and recruitment activity, including preparing and approving transfer planning guides;
+new student outreach and recruitment activity, including reviewing and approving transfer planning guides, supporting new student orientation;

 receiving and forwarding transfer equivalency requests to the appropriate faculty;